Introducing the Inspector-General of Biosecurity

 Lloyd has always been a strong advocate for the national biosecurity system.

 The Biosecurity Act 2015 and Biosecurity Regulation 2016 define the IGB role, authority and independent powers of review.
 This includes reviewing the Director of Biosecurity’s performance of functions and exercise of powers.
-The Secretary of the Department of Agriculture, Water and the Environment is the Director of Biosecurity.
+The Secretary of the Department of Agriculture, Fisheries and Forestry is the Director of Biosecurity.

 The Inspector-General makes recommendations for system improvements and provides an assurance framework for stakeholders.

 If requested by stakeholders, the Inspector-General may also review the department’s process for preparing draft biosecurity import risk assessments.

-The Inspector-General provides reports to the Federal Minister for Agriculture, Drought and Emergency Management and publishes these on the Inspector-General of biosecurity’s website—unless they contain information that is considered prejudicial to the public interest.
+The Inspector-General provides reports to the Federal Minister for Agriculture, Fisheries and Forestry and publishes these on the Inspector-General of biosecurity’s website—unless they contain information that is considered prejudicial to the public interest.

-The Inspector-General is independent of the Minister for Agriculture, Drought and Emergency Management and the Director of Biosecurity.
+The Inspector-General is independent of the Minister for Agriculture, Fisheries and Forestry and the Director of Biosecurity.
 However, the Inspector-General may:

 - consider the minister’s request for a review; and/or